rkcosmos/Data-Analyst-Nanodegree-Udacity/P6-Data-Visualization/README.md

-# Data Visualization using d3.js
+# Interactive Data Visualization using d3.js
 As part of Udacity's Data Analyst Nanodegree

 By: Rakpong Kittinaradorn